-This year, The Cook Store celebrates 40 years in business at their Mountain Brook Village location.
+The Cook Store has been a Mountain Brook Village staple for over 40 years.
 Aside from great products and customer service, we wanted to know the secret to their success.
 To find out, we talked to owner Wesley Lassen, and she shared 25 reasons why they’ve withstood the test of time.
 Here is her unofficial list:

 1. Sam Franks and Betty Knight.
 Sam is the original owner of The Kitchen Shoppe, which he started in 1975.
 Betty bought the shop from Sam, changed the name to The Cook Store and ran the shop for 14 years.